amihaiemil/amihaiemil.github.io/_posts/2017-10-16-javaee8-jsoncollectors-oop-alternative.markdown

 Very beautiful and handy.
 Actually, I'm not the only one writing these examples, you can already find a few at a first Google search.

 What I didn't see, however, is an OOP approach.
-The snippets above answer the question "How to we *put* these values *into* an array?", instead of answering the question "How do we *make* these values *act as* an array?".
+The snippets above answer the question "How do we *put* these values *into* an array?", instead of answering the question "How do we *make* these values *act as* an array?".

 It's a very important difference.
 In the current approach, you have a few issues: